 - 6 large eggs yolks & whites separated

 - ¾ cup granulated sugar

 - a few drops liquid stevia optional, as needed to round out the bitter citrus flavors

 - ½ tsp ginger powder

 - 2 tbsp sliced almonds make sure they are thinly sliced; thick almond slices mess up the cake’s surface when you cut it

 - Place the whole clementines in a small pot with a lid and cover with 1 inch of water.
 Add cardamom pods, chopped fresh ginger and cinnamon stick.
 Bring to a boil, reduce heat, cover and let simmer for 40 minutes; set timer.
 When the timer rings, add the carrots and cook for another 20 minutes.

 - Once the clementines and carrots are very soft (poke with a paring knife to check), lift them out of the pot with a slotted spoon and set them on a plate to cool; discard the water with the spices.

 - Once the clementines and carrots are cool enough to handle, cut the clementines in half horizontally and remove any seeds.
 Transfer clementines and carrots to a blender.
-Add the 6 egg yolks (place the whites in a medium mixing bowl), sweetener and powdered ginger.
-Process into a super-smooth puree, about 1-1½ minutes on high power.
+Add the 6 egg yolks, sugar and powdered ginger (place the whites in a medium mixing bowl).
+Blend into a super-smooth puree, about 1-1½ minutes on high power.
 Transfer to a large mixing bowl, using a spatula to remove as much as the puree as you can from the blender.

 - Using an electric whisk, beat the egg whites until they are stiff; add a generous pinch of salt half-way through whisking.
 Gently fold the egg whites into the clementine-carrot puree until well combined, taking care not to crush the air out of the whites.